Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/JakubRemiar/137_Squad Busters Radical Changes - A Quest For Lasting Succes.md

+---
+title: "Squad Busters Radical Changes - A Quest For Lasting Succes"
+---

 # Squad Busters: Radical Changes - A Quest For Lasting Succes

 ##### Jakub Remiar takes us through Supercell’s latest changes to Squad Busters and what to expect next from the game.